Voltage Transformer (Three-Phase)

 Second leakage inductance parasitic parallel conductance —

-parasitic parallel conductance of the second winding scattering inductance
+parasitic parallel conduction of the scattering inductance of the second winding

 Details

-This parameter is used to represent small parasitic effects in parallel to the scattering inductance on the second winding.
-The small parallel conductance may be required for modelling some circuit topologies.
+This parameter is used to represent small spurious effects in parallel with the scattering inductance on the second winding.
+A small amount of parallel conduction may be required to simulate some circuit topologies.

 Dependencies

-To use this parameter, set the Winding parameterized by parameters to Separate primary and secondary values
+To use this parameter, set for the parameter Winding parameterized by meaning Separate primary and secondary values or set for the parameter Number of windings meaning Three.

 |